-I have received a copy of the Associate Degree Nursing Program Student Handbook and recognize that it is my responsibility to comply with the policies contained within this document.
+I have received a copy of the Associate Degr recognize that it is my responsibility to cor document.

 Name (Please Print)

-Signature

-Date
+Signature Date

 This form will be retained in your file.
-Changes made after the printing of this handbook will be provided on a written handout and also verbally announced in the classroom.
+Chang will be provided on a written handout and als •

 Authorization for Release of Information

-I agree /do not agree to have my name and address released to potential employers and/or nursing related requests by the NIACC faculty.
+I agree /do not agree to have my name and and/or nursing related requests by the NIAC

 Please circle appropriate response and sign name.

-Signature \\\\\
+Signature

-Date \\\\\
+Date

 Student Copy